Track: Health and Well-Being

 - Emily Wong, research and evaluation manager, CUPS Health Education Housing (@CUPSCalgaryAB)

-- Amanda Rae Storteboom, director of integration and special projects, CUPS Health Education Housing (@CUPSCalgaryAB)
+- Patricia Bailey, director of development, CUPS Health Education Housing (@CUPSCalgaryAB)

 Research & Evaluation Manager